saisandeepvaddi/ten-hands/README.md

 # How to build yourself ?
 Both, regular browser web app and electron version can be built.

-> NOTE Desktop app and web app have differences in how projects are added due to limitations in getting file path when file uploaded from browser compared to electron app.
+> NOTE: Desktop app and web app have differences in how projects are added due to limitations in getting file path when file uploaded from browser compared to electron app.
 > But, a helper CLI tool is available which can be used to add scrips/commands just like typing them into terminal.

 > Currently, package.json can automatically uploaded from Desktop App.
 For now, use CLI for adding other kind of projects.
 Recognizing multiple framework config files in roadmap.